perl method definition benchmark

 Benchmark module brings handy cmpthese function, that runs the variants and creates handy comparison table:

-Rate mxd mss plain
+Rate mxd plain mss fp

 It looks that MSS bring very minor penalty, while slowness of MXD is more than apparent.
+What was pretty surprising, Function::Parameters that use keyword filter built in more recent perls is even faster than plain method.

 Benchmark source